 It’s the best stopping point since it’s the aftermath of a major confrontation between the two groups and it shows what happened to Ogata.
 Plus, Sugimoto and Asirpa decide to head back to Hokkaido.

 That means Golden Kamuy Season 4 Episode 1 should pick up the story again somewhere around manga Chapter 201.

 The good news is that the manga series already provides enough story material for the Golden Kamuy Season 4 anime to be produced right away with a single-cour season that ends with Chapter 273.
 Golden Kamuy Season 5 would then finish off the remaining chapters.

-The only bad news is that English-only manga readers who want to read ahead of the anime will have to wait until Winter 2021 until the English Volume 20 releases in the United States.
+English-only manga readers in the United States who want to read ahead of the anime can jump straight to the English Volume 20.